How to Clean Hardwood Worktops: A Worktop Express® Nutshell Guide

 Cleaning kitchen worktops with a quality natural disinfectant will kill all forms of bacteria that build up during food preparation, but may not entirely remove dirty solids that become the home for bacterial colonies, so it’s wise to always start by cleaning the worktop by hand with a micro-fibre cloth and a tepid, soapy solution.

-After a thorough initial clean, you can keep your wooden worktop free of reoccurring bacterial growth with the following natural solution:
+After a thorough initial clean, you can keep your wooden worktop free of reoccurring bacterial growth with a simple, natural solution that can easily be made using store-cupboard essentials.

 - 2 small cups of water.